MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/registry.md

 ## Frequently asked questions

-### The Office Insider channel that was chosen hasn't installed yet.
+### The Microsoft 365 Insider channel that was chosen hasn't installed yet.
 What do I do?

 The Microsoft 365 Insider channel should be installed the next time Office checks for updates.
 You can force Office to check for updates by going to **File** > **Account** > **Update Options** > **Update Now** in an Office app, such as Word.